Talk with us:

 Mr. Goldsmith always has been active in civic and philanthropic affairs.
 He served as president of the Jewish Federation Council of Greater Los Angeles in 1969 and 1970, and chaired the 1965 Los Angeles United Jewish Fund Campaign.
 He also was a national chairman of the United Jewish Appeal from 1970 to 1974 and continues to serve as a life trustee.
 Mr. Goldsmith was a board member of the Cedars-Sinai Medical Center from 1979 to 1999 and is a lifetime trustee.
 He served as president of Hillcrest Country Club from 1972 to 1975.
 He also is a lifetime trustee of the Los Angeles Philharmonic Association and has served on its board of directors since 1977.
 Mr. Goldsmith was a board member of the Los Angeles Branch of the Federal Reserve Bank of San Francisco from 1981 to 1987.

 Mr. Goldsmith is a former board member and Los Angeles chairman of the National Conference of Christians and Jews.
 He also is a former chairman of the board of Region IV of the United Way and a member of its Central Board.
-He is the Founding Chairman of the Wallis Annenberg Center for the Performing Arts, which privately raised funds to convert the old Beverly Hills Post Office into a rehearsal hall classroom and build the 500-seat Bram Goldsmith Theater adjacent to the present structure.
-In February 2013, he stepped down as chairman but continues to be an active member of the Foundation.
+He is the Founding Chairman of the Wallis Annenberg Center for the Performing Arts, which privately raised funds to convert the old Beverly Hills Post Office into the Wallis Annenberg Center for the Performing Arts and build the 500-seat Bram Goldsmith Theater adjacent to the present structure.
+In February 2013, he stepped down as chairman but continues to be an active member of the Board of Directors.